nextflow-io/nextflow/docs/sharing.md

 nextflow pull nextflow-io/examples
 ```

-Altenatively, you can use the repository URL as the name of the project to pull:
+Alternatively, you can use the repository URL as the name of the project to pull:

 ```bash
 nextflow pull https://github.com/nextflow-io/examples